ionic-team/ionic-framework/core/src/components/datetime/readme.md

 ### `reset(value?: string | undefined) => Promise<void>`

 Resets the internal state of the datetime but does not update the value.
+Passing a value ISO-8601 string will reset the state of te component to the provided date.

 #### Returns